munificent/magpie/doc/site/markdown/multimethods.md

         cells[y * width + x]
     end

 Here we've defined a `Grid` class that represents a 2D array of cells.
-You can get the cell at a given coordinate using an indexer that takes two ints, like `grid[2, 3]`.
+It includes an indexer for getting the cell at a given coordinate.
+You can call it like this:

+    :::magpie
+    val cell = grid[2, 3]

+You can also define *indexer setters* which combines the syntax of those:

+    :::magpie
+    def (this is Grid)[x is Int, y is Int] = (value) cells[y * with + x] = value
+    end

+    grid[2, 3] = "some value"

 ## Method Scope

-In the above examples, it looks like we're adding methods to the `String` class.
-In other languages, this is called [monkey-patching](http://en.wikipedia.org/wiki/Monkey_patch) and it's frowned upon.
-If two unrelated parts of the codebase both declare methods on the same class with the same name, they will collide and do something... probably bad.
+Magpie's method call syntax looks similar to other OOP languages where a "receiver" argument precedes the method.
+We've seen some examples where we define methods whose left argument is a built-in type like `String`.
+In other languages, this is called [monkey-patching](http://en.wikipedia.org/wiki/Monkey_patch) and doing it is fraught with peril.
+The reason is that when you invoke a method in those languages, it looks up the method *on the class of the receiver*.
+If two unrelated parts of the program define a method with the same name on the same class, those two methods will collide.
+When we call it later we may find the wrong one.

 In Magpie (as in [CLOS](http://en.wikipedia.org/wiki/CLOS)) methods are not *owned* by classes.
 Instead, methods reside in lexical scope, just like variables.
 When you call a method, the method is found by looking for it in the scope *where the call appears*, and not on the class of any of the arguments.
 When a method goes out of scope, it disappears just like a variable.